rkzn/open-api-docs/docs/account-authentication.md

 In order to obtain access to a trading account’s information and trade on its behalf, you should have an authentication token for each cTrader ID that uses your application.

-cTrader give each user a cID, and all of the trading accounts of that user from all brokers will be linked to that cID, and Open API uses cID to give you access to some or all of a user linked trading accounts based on the user given permission.
+cTrader gives each user a cID, and all of the trading accounts of that user from all brokers will be linked to that cID, and Open API uses cID to give you access to some or all of a user linked trading accounts based on the user given permission.

 First you must have an active Open API application, your API application status on your applications page must be "Active", then add a redirect URL to your API application, the API will redirect the user to this URL after account authorization and it will pass the access code as a URL parameter.